Frequently Asked Questions

+Rarely, but it is possible.
 Granite is the most durable countertop material that exists.
 However, it is a product of nature, not manufacturing.
 It’s natural porosity means that it can stain.
-The same goes for Quartz.

-Sealing works as a stain inhibitor and prevents most stains and soil from being absorbed into the surface, but it is NOT a guarantee against staining.
-To seal your granite countertops, we recommend the Tenax HYDREX Polished Stone Sealer available here.
-Other stone sealers are available through any stone/tile retail location.
+Sealing works as a stain inhibitor and prevents most stains and soil from being absorbed into the surface, but it is NOT a guarantee against staining after Tenax HYDREX Polished Stone Sealer.

 The biggest danger to granite is oil stain, which gives the appearance of darkening the stone.